You've got questions.

 Q: Does the FishingBC App work “offline”?

-Many aspects of the FishingBC App continue to work without a network connection, but there are some features and functionality that are limited or unavailable while you are offline.
+While many aspects of the FishingBC App continue to work without a network connection, there are some features and functionality that are limited or unavailable while you are offline.
 Without data you are still able to:

-• View and use the Species Identification section; you will not, however, be able to submit a photo of your catch if you use the Enhanced Species Identification feature
+- View and use the Species Identification section; you will not, however, be able to submit a photo of your catch using the Enhanced Species Identification feature

-There are a few things you will not be able to do in the app without the Internet:
+There are a few things you will not be able to do in the app without a data connection:

 Q: Is the FishingBC App available in other languages?